drostron/slamdata-docs/source/developers-guide.rst

 populated from the results of queries.

 Let's first show some examples of what the Markdown forms can do.
-Replace the text within the card with the following:
+Paste the following text into the card:

 ::